Necessary road trip tips for Australia

 If you see a petrol station, take advantage of it!

-This is a very important road trip tip in Australia.
+This is a very important road trip tip for Australia.

 Have a half tank full of petrol?
 Fill up at the next service station (we call them servos).